Parameter-Efficient Multi-Task Learning via Progressive Task-Specific Adaptation

-\begin{itemize} \item \textit{Single Task -- LoRA:} We fine-tune single-task models by adding LoRA modules to the attention and MLP layers.
-As there are no shared parameters, this setting does not allow for knowledge transfer among tasks.

-\item \textit{MTL -- LoRA:} We also fine-tune a multi-task model by adding LoRA modules to the attention and MLP layers.
-This baseline represents another extreme where all trainable parameters, except for the decoders, are shared. \end{itemize} For both baselines, we ensure that the total number of parameters across tasks is the same as that in the corresponding progressive task-specific multi-task model that uses TGLoRA.
+\paragraph{Task Groups.} For both datasets, we share adapter modules across tasks in the first stage, keep the last stage task-specific, and reduce the number of task groups as we move away from the decoders.
+Figure~\ref{fig:best_groups_similarity} shows the task groups computed by our method for PASCAL and \nyud{}.
+Notably, both the Swin and PVT backbones result in the same task groups for PASCAL.
+More details on task group creation and the effect of different computational budgets are presented in Sections~\ref{appendix:task_group_creation} and \ref{appendix:compute_budget} of the supplementary material.

-\paragraph{MTL Performance.} Tables~\ref{tab:pascal_results} and \ref{tab:nyud_results} show the per-task performance, the overall MTL performance ($\Delta m$), and the number of trainable parameters for PASCAL and \nyud{}, respectively.
-The results indicated by \textdagger{} are taken from \citet{agiza2024mtlora}.
-For PASCAL, our approach achieves more than 2\% absolute improvement in the overall MTL performance over MTLoRA and Polyhistor while using significantly fewer trainable parameters (indicated by \all{}).
+\paragraph{MTL Performance.} Tables~\ref{tab:pascal_results} and \ref{tab:nyud_results} show the per-task performance, the overall MTL performance ($\Delta m$), and the number of trainable parameters for PASCAL and \nyud{}, respectively, with a Swin backbone.
+For PASCAL, our approach achieves an absolute improvement of more than 2\% in overall MTL performance over MTLoRA and Polyhistor and uses significantly fewer trainable parameters.
 Furthermore, it surpasses Hyperformer by a significant margin, which requires considerably more trainable parameters.
-Similar to \citet{agiza2024mtlora}, we also observe improved performance by unfreezing additional layers compared to only fine-tuning the newly added TGLoRA modules (indicated by \attnmlponly{}).
-As a final point, adding TGLoRA only to the attention layers is very effective and achieves comparable performance to MTLoRA and Polyhistor while requiring less than half the trainable parameters (indicated by \attnonly).
-For \nyud{}, our approach outperforms MTLoRA by more than 1\% while using fewer trainable parameters.
-Moreover, it achieves better overall MTL performance than MTLoRA while keeping additional layers frozen during fine-tuning, leading to a significantly better trade-off between the number of trainable parameters and performance.
+Similar to \citet{agiza2024mtlora}, we also observe improved performance on unfreezing additional layers compared to fine-tuning only the newly added TGLoRA modules.
+As a final point, adding TGLoRA only to the attention layers is very effective and achieves comparable performance to the existing methods while requiring less than half the trainable parameters.
+For \nyud{}, our approach outperforms MTLoRA by more than 1\% with fewer trainable parameters.
+Moreover, it achieves better overall MTL performance than the existing methods while keeping additional layers frozen during fine-tuning, leading to a significantly better trade-off between the number of trainable parameters and performance.